Ioana-Simion/egnn-jax/blogpost.md

 This dataset consists of small molecules and the task is to predict a chemical property.
 The atoms of the molecules have 3 dimensional positions and each atom is one hot encoded to the atom type.
 This task is an invariant task, since the chemical property does not depend on position or rotation of the molecule.

-In addition, we perform some ablation studies by disabling certain components of the transformer.
-The purpose here is to demonstrate how adding more equivariances does indeed make the model work better in leveraging the available geometric constraints.

 ## **<a name="architecture">Evaluating the Models</a>**